 While this research highlights the drawbacks of relying on cryogenic structures, Keith Wilson, an expert in methods development for protein crystallography at the University of York, UK, says that room temperature data collection is not always possible when studying biologically active macromolecules: ‘For most proteins, room temperature data collection gives very rapid crystal death and a large number of crystals are required to record a complete set of data.
 Room temperature data collection, including in-plate situ techniques, have been applied to crystals for which cryogenic freezing has proved intractable such as a number of membrane proteins.
 But this does again mean a large number of crystals are required for complete data.
 I would see cryogenic data collection as continuing to be the norm for the vast majority of projects.
 It is just too challenging to record room temperature data for most studies’

-However, Fisher is keen to encourage more researchers to try room temperature experiments.
+However, Fischer is keen to encourage more researchers to try room temperature experiments.
 ‘There’s not much to lose other than time and maybe a little bit of money, but the insights that you gain – it’s almost a new experiment.
 You just get so many new, different insights that it is worth a shot.’

 This article is open access